-Any change of a student's address must be reported immediately to the Office of the Registrar, the Business Office, and the Financial Aid Office.
-Students may also change their address on-line using their PIN number at http://registrar.mwsu.edu/forms/address-chg.asp.
-International students should also notify the Office of International Services.
+The student must report any changes in name or mailing address to the Office of the Registrar, Business Office, Financial Aid Office, MSU Admissions, and the Library.
+Student employees should also notify the Payroll Office.
+International students must also notify the Office of International Services of any address change.
+Students may also change their addresses online using their PIN at http://registrar.mwsu.edu/forms/address-chg.asp.

 Under Texas law the student is responsible for reporting changes in legal residence.
-This notification is submitted to MSU Admissions by the student.
+This notification is submitted to MSU Admissions by the student